alexph10/BOEcodegen/README.md

 The goal of the project is to study how low-latency exchange connectivity software is structured: binary message layouts, protocol constraints, order-entry session semantics, and code generation from a single source of truth.

-This project is focused on learning and systems design, not on building a complete production trading engine.

 #### Goals

 - Learn how Binary Order Entry style protocols are structured.